rhysd/notes-cli/README.md

 ### Note Templates

-You can create a template of note for each category.
-When `.template.md` file is put in a category directory, it is automatically inserted on `notes new`.
+You can create a template of note at each category directory or at root.
+When `.template.md` file is put in a category directory or home, it is automatically inserted on `notes new`.

 For example, when `HOME/minutes/.template.md` is created with following content: